 Republic of Cyprus:

 The U.S. government still prohibits the export of certain military technology and products to Cyprus, though the Department of State approved a waiver allowing commercial sales of non-lethal defense articles as of October 1, 2022.
-The lifting of the International Traffic in Arms Regulations (ITAR) restrictions is subject to renewal every year and has been renewed for fiscal years 2023 and 2024.
-Additionally, the Republic of Cyprus prohibits and restricts the importation of certain items including narcotics, automatic rifles, counterfeit and pirated goods, counterfeit currency, etc. Note the full list of prohibited items.
+The lifting of the International Traffic in Arms Regulations (ITAR) restrictions is subject to renewal every year and has been renewed for fiscal years 2023, 2024, 2025, and 2026.
+Additionally, the Republic of Cyprus prohibits and restricts the importation of certain items including narcotics, automatic rifles, counterfeit and pirated goods, counterfeit currency, etc. To comply with import restrictions or register restricted products in the ROC, companies must identify the specific product to determine applicable regulations and apply for required permits or licenses to the relevant Cypriot authority.
+Restrictions vary depending on the type of product and customs declarations and supporting documents like certificates of origin, health certificates, or import licenses may apply accordingly.
+Note the full list of prohibited or restricted import and export items, available from the Department of Customs website.

 Area Administered by Turkish Cypriots: